Penn State Scandal Fast Facts

 October 18, 2012 - Sandusky's lawyers file an appeal.

-November 1, 2012 - The Commonwealth of Pennsylvania files eight charges against former Penn State President Graham Spanier in connection with the rape scandal.
+November 1, 2012 - The Commonwealth of Pennsylvania files eight charges against former Penn State President Spanier in connection with the rape scandal.
 The charges include perjury and endangering the welfare of a child.
-Former university Vice President Gary Schultz and former Athletic Director Tim Curley face the same charges, according to Attorney General Linda Kelly.
+Former university Vice President Schultz and former Athletic Director Curley face the same charges, according to Attorney General Linda Kelly.

 November 15, 2012 - The Middle States Commission on Higher Education lifts its warning and reaffirms Penn State's accreditation.

-December 5, 2012 - The trial dates scheduled for January 07, 2013, for Tim Curley and for Gary Schultz are postponed until further notice.
+December 5, 2012 - The trial for Curley and Schultz, scheduled for January 7, 2013, is postponed until further notice.

 January 30, 2013 - Judge John M. Cleland denies Sandusky's appeal for a new trial.

-July 30, 2013 - A judge rules that Graham Spanier, Tim Curley and Gary Schultz will face trial on obstruction of justice and other charges related to the Jerry Sandusky child sex abuse scandal.
+July 30, 2013 - A judge rules that Spanier, Curley and Schultz will face trial on obstruction of justice and other charges related to the Sandusky child sex abuse scandal.

 August 26, 2013 - Attorneys announce Sandusky's adopted son and six other victims have finalized settlement agreements.